Battle of Bazentin Ridge: 14 July

 At 8:50 a.m.
-Horne ordered the 7th Division to relieve the 2nd Indian Cavalry Division at High Wood as soon as they had captured it and the 21st Division to advance north to capture the ground from Bazentin le Petit to the Martinpuich light railway, to assist the III Corps attack between the 21st division and Black Watch Alley.
+Horne ordered the 7th Division to relieve the 2nd Indian Cavalry Division at High Wood as soon as they had captured it and the 21st Division to advance north to capture the ground from Bazentin le Petit to the Martinpuich light railway, to assist the III Corps attack between the 21st Division and Black Watch Alley.
 The 21st Division and 1st Division were to attack at 2:30 p.m. and the 34th Division was to patrol towards Pozières.
-The cavalry had been ordered forward from Moralncourt at 7:40 a.m. but found the going very difficult, the ground being wet and cut with trenches and shell-holes.
+The cavalry had been ordered forward from Morlancourt at 7:40 a.m. but found the going very difficult, the ground being wet and cut with trenches and shell-holes.
 The Secunderabad Cavalry Brigade took until the afternoon to reach Montauban and at 12:15 a.m.
 Rawlinson ordered the 7th Division to capture High Wood.
 Horne countermanded the order because of the situation at Longueval and the XIII Corps held back the cavalry, apart from patrols.
-The attack of the 21st and 1st divisions also proved abortive because of the German party in the north-west corner of Bazentin le Petit Wood and increasing German artillery-fire.
+The attack of the 21st Division and the 1st Division also proved abortive because of the German party in the north-west corner of Bazentin le Petit Wood and increasing German artillery-fire.
 A German counter-attack at 3:00 p.m. reduced the infantry of the 62nd Brigade to 1,200 men and made the rest of the 21st Division incapable of attacking.